안녕하세요! (Annyeonghaseyo!)

 Korean Fun Facts: Korean Counters

-How to write 'Apple' in Hangeul
+How to write 'Strawberry' in Hangeul

-How to write 'Apple' in Hangeul
+How to write 'Strawberry' in Hangeul

 Korean Fun Facts: History